What is a property inventory?

 A Property Inventory is a record of all household items, fixtures and fittings, walls, ceiling and floors and the condition that they are in.
-The report is dictated into a dictaphone by a property inventory clerk, photos and meter readings are taken, and the report is then typed up and sent to you by email in PDF format.
+The report is dictated into a dictaphone by a property clerk, photos and meter readings are taken, and the report is then typed up and sent to relevant parties by email in PDF format within 72hrs.

-Why is it important to have a property inventory?
+Why is it important to have a move in report?

 When is an inspection required?

-A new inventory is required when there are new tenants moving into your property or it is being let for the first time.
-It is not necessary to have a new inventory done if your current tenants are renewing their lease.
+A new report is required when there are new tenants moving into your property or it is being let for the first time.
+It is not necessary to have a new one done if your current tenants are renewing their lease.
 If there have been renovations or changes though, we do recommend an updated inventory is recorded, to note any necessary new items or maintenance work.

-It is important to note that a inventory should be done as close to the beginning of the tenancy as possible by a qualified independent property inventory clerk
+It is important to note that an inspection should be carried out as close to the beginning of the tenancy as possible by a qualified independent clerk.

 What if I do not have an inventory?

 In the event of a dispute a landlord may find it very difficult to claim damages, as there is no written or photographic proof stating what condition the flat/ house was in previously.
 Historically, Claims courts are more likely to find in favor of the tenant.

-Do I need to be present at the property inventory?
+Do I need to be present at the inspection?

 No you don`t.
 It is recommended the Tenant is present for the check in though.
-If there is anything specific that you (the landlord) would like to point out to the inventory clerk, such as new items, it is advised to prepare a list so our clerk can verify these on the inventory(as new).
+If there is anything specific that you (the landlord)would like to point out to the inspector, such as new items, it is advised to prepare a list so our clerk can verify these on the inventory(as new).
 This would include newly painted walls, ceilings, new furniture, fittings and appliances.

 Information on the tenancy deposit scheme can be found here